iain17/common-openapi/README.md

 # Open Api (2.0) common definitions.
 This repo contains a subset of [openapi](https://www.openapis.org/) definition files, written in Yaml.
+Please fork, add any missing pieces of common definitions or improvements :)
-To scripts to get to generate these files are located in the scripts directory.
 Just use ['$ref'](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#fixed-fields-4) like this:

 ```yaml
 currency: